 Just a quick word to say thanks for all you did to make my past several days truly rewarding.
 I plan on coming back for other trips in the future! – D. Mrozek

 Ice Lakes Basin Backpacking Itinerary

-In the morning starting from Durango, we’ll drive to Silverton and the beginning of our hike from the South Mineral Creek Trailhead.
+In the morning starting from Durango or Ouray we’ll drive to the beginning of our hike from the South Mineral Creek Trailhead.
 Today’s backpack into Ice Lakes Basin and our base camp is not terribly long at under 4 miles, but is steep enough that we’ll want an early start.